“I’ve been treated for SIBO multiple times, but still have symptoms.”

 - Zatidor eye drops (can use in saline for nasal rinse as well)

-- Bacopa moniera before meals (Bacopa works similar to cromolyn)
+- Bacopa moniera before meals (Bacopa works similar to prescription cromolyn)

 - Nettle tea (2 oz before meals; brewed for 15 min can make an infusion aka stronger tea)

-- Luteolin (bioflavenoid that is an H3 blocker as well); good for “brain and gut” symptoms
+- Luteolin (bioflavenoid that is an Histamine-3 receptor blocker as well); good for “brain and gut” symptoms (sourcing for this is key, though, to be effective!)

-- PEA (palmitoylethanolamide) – up to 3 grams daily
+- PEA (palmitoylethanolamide) – up to 3 grams daily; particularly good for “brain” symptoms

-- Compounded cromolyn sodium (nasal form can help brain fog, some individuals have used for tinnitus in ear; some practitioners use compounding pharmacies to be used as a nebulizer)
+- Compounded cromolyn sodium: Nasal form can help brain fog, some individuals have used for tinnitus (aka ringing) in the ear; some practitioners use compounding pharmacies to use this as a nebulizer

-- LDN (low dose naltrexone) 0.25-4.5mg: Particularly good for those with pain, brain fog, if combined with alpha lipoic acid can help neuropathy
+- LDN (low dose naltrexone) 0.25-4.5mg: Particularly good for those with pain, brain fog, and if taken with alpha lipoic acid (ALA) can help neuropathy

 - NeuroProtek or PureLut before meals (developed by Dr. Theoharides; have luteolin)